 Negotiating rent relief: scenario

-The following scenario shows a commercial tenant and landlord negotiating a rent relief agreement after 28 March 2021 in response to coronavirus.
+The following scenario shows a commercial tenant and landlord negotiating a rent relief agreement after 15 March 2022.

 Applying for help

-The VSBC helped early on, quickly getting in touch with Danh to try to re-open communication and facilitate a discussion.
-Jacqueline and Danh started communicating again about their position and concerns, though couldn’t reach an agreement.
-The VSBC promptly progressed the matter to mediation, where an impartial mediator helped them to negotiate in good faith and explore creative options for resolving their dispute.
+The VSBC helped early on by getting in touch with Ahmed to try to re-start communication and facilitate a discussion.
+Martine and Ahmed started talking again about their position and concerns but couldn’t reach an agreement.
+Recognising what was needed, the VSBC progressed the matter to mediation, where an impartial mediator helped them to negotiate a fair agreement.

 Reaching an agreement